You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

 Moth

-Adult moth emerges after 8-10 days to restart the lifecycle.
+The adult moth emerges after 8-10 days to restart the lifecycle.
 The colour of the moth is brown.
-Male has prominent character with white triangle patches on forewings while hindwings are similar in both male and female.
+The male has a prominent character with white triangle patches on the forewings while the hindwings are similar in both males and females.

 Ways to control Fall Armyworm

-There are different ways to control Fall Armyworm, most important ones are given here
+There are different ways to control Fall Armyworm, the most important ones are given here

 Prevention